 “Why did something go wrong?”
 “Why are results so poor?”
 “How can we repeat this success?”
 The job of management is to not only ask these and other important performance-related questions, but also to find the right answers and take the right course of action.
 Dr. Deming provided the means for management to do just that through knowledge of variation.

 In any business, there are always variations, between people, in output, in service and in product.
-The out of a system result from two types of variation: common cause and special cause variation.
+The output of a system results from two types of variation: common cause and special cause variation.
 Common cause variations are the natural result of the system.
 In a stable system, common cause variation will be predictable within certain limits.